basarat/algorithms/DREAM.md

   * Binary Search Tree
 * A hot cache of the 100 last requested items

-# Max items in a completely balanced binary tree
-WIP

 # Sort using a single operator `>` (instead of `> & = & <`)
 Solution.
 A `comparator` gives us the follwing `compare` function: